AIDC Toolkit Help

 • Pass it to a function.

-// Generate sequence of 10-character strings. const stringSequencer = NUMERIC_STRING_CREATOR.create(10, sequencer);
+// Generate sequence of 10-character hexadecimal strings. const stringSequence = HEXADECIMAL_STRING_CREATOR.create(10, sequence);

 Transformer